franklang/docker-frontend/README-docker.md

 This project provides a Docker image to process front-end assets without the pain of having to deal with NodeJS/NPM local installation and version issues.
 This particular branch is aimed at working with Foundation Zurb Template v6.4 sources.

-### Assumptions
---We consider you have an existing root folder called "project".
-Unless noted otherwise, commands within this documentation have to be executed from the root of this "project" folder.--

---This documentation assumes you'll make use of a bash to set and run everything up, but you might as well take advantage of your favorite OS's sexy user interface and facilities to get it to work.--

 ## Getting started

 Let's bring Foundation Zurb Template's source code and this Docker image to work together.